 4. Obi-Wan undercover.
 Filoni and the gang, alongside vocal star James Arnold Taylor, get to flex their dramatic muscles considerably and provide some new surprises to viewers with this four-part adventure, as, to stop the imminent attack on Palpatine, Kenobi effectively gets himself "killed" in order to become a new man, bounty hunter Rako Hardeen, so as to infiltrate Count Doou's plan.
 As the escaped prisoner, alongside other jailbirds Moralo Eval and Cad Bane, he looks totally different thanks to his new bald head, voice synthesiser and huge tattoo markings, but Kenobi's inherent good heart as a Jedi and his incredible powers in the Force show through and come in very handy as he makes his way into Count Dooku's final squad.
 Though on the bad side, such skills and abilities conjure up subtle warnings to the Sith Lord as his plans near completion.

 5. The Ralph McQuarrie influence.
 Obi-Wan gets to wear some cool bounty hunter gear, most notably a helmet that's a fine tribute to the legacy of the late, great artist and his early designs for a STAR WARS II super soldier Stomtrooper/ Boba Fett.
-Such choice creative revisitation decisions from the shows modern behind the scenes team help ramp up THE CLONE WARS respectability with fans/critics even more.
+Such choice creative revisitation decisions from the show's modern behind the scenes team ramp-up THE CLONE WARS respectability with fans/critics even more.

 Get hold of THE CLONE WARS Season Four on Blu-ray and DVD here: